Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Refrigeration by modified swaps

-In the previous sections, by using the generalized measurement (1), we obtained two types of refrigerators on the basis of modifying the Otto cycle refrigerator.
-Again, in this section, by considering the generalized measurement (1), we perform such modifications on the two-stroke swap refrigerator which in turn lead to the same refrigeration advantages obtained in the previous section.
+In the previous sections, we obtained two types of refrigerators on the basis of modifying the Otto cycle refrigerator using the generalized measurement (1).
+In this section, we perform such modifications on the two-stroke swap refrigerator.
+We see that the obtained refrigeration advantages for the modified swaps are the same as of the modified Otto cycle.
 Let us consider two two-level systems with Hamiltonians $H_{i}=\frac{\omega_{i}}{2}\sigma_{z}^{i}$ ($i=h,c$) with $\omega_{c}<\omega_{h}$, each of which is in thermal contact with thermal reservoirs whose inverse temperatures are $\beta_{h}$ and $\beta_{c}$ $(\beta_{h}<\beta_{c})$ respectively.
-So in the thermal equilibrium, the corresponding Gibbs states are $\rho_{h}$ and $\rho_{c}$ respectively (Sec.
+So in the thermal equilibrium, the corresponding Gibbs states are $\rho_{h}$ and $\rho_{c}$ respectively (see Sec.
 II).

-To describe the first type modified swap (Fig. 5), let us consider that at the beginning of the 1st stroke, each subsystem (two-level system) has been isolated from its own reservoir such that they are, as a whole, described by the tensor product $\rho=\rho_{h}\otimes\rho_{c}$.
+To describe the first type modified swap (Fig. 5), consider that each subsystem has been isolated from its own reservoir such that they are described by a product state as $\rho=\rho_{h}\otimes\rho_{c}$.
 Now consider that this bipartite system is exchanged by the following swap operator

 which is an unitary operator.
-Since the entropy of the bipartite system is left unchanged under this operation, so the amount of change in mean energy is interpreted as work as follows
+Since the entropy of the bipartite system is left unchanged under this operation so the amount of change in mean energy is interpreted as work as follows

 where $H=H_{h}+H_{c}$ and $U\rho U^{\dagger}=\rho_{c}\otimes \rho_{h}$.
 The invested work in Eq.
-(28) is maximal \cite{Campisi}, which is the same as of Eq.
+(28), is maximal \cite{Campisi}, which is the same as of Eq.
 (11) in Sec.
 II.
 In the 2nd stroke, the subsystem with Hamiltonian $H_{c}$ and density operator $\rho_{h}$ is affected by the generalized measurement (1), so the state of the whole system after the measurement is left as $(I\otimes \mathcal{E})U\rho U^{\dagger}=\rho_{c}\otimes\mathcal{E}(\rho_{h})$ where $\mathcal{E}(\rho_{h})=\Sigma_{i}M_{i}(\xi)\rho_{h}M_{i}^{\dagger}(\xi)$ and $M_{i}(\xi)$s are the measurement operators defined in Eq.
 (1).
 By this stroke, the amount of quantum heat flowed from this subsystem into the measurement apparatus is

 which is the same as Eq.
 (7), in Sec.
 II.
 The 3rd stroke is provided by returning each subsystem into contact with its own reservoir and the cycle (modified swap) is completed.
-Hence the exchanged heat between the each subsystem with its respective reservoir is obtained as below
+Hence the exchanged heat between each subsystem and its respective reservoir is obtained as below

 and